 Metals vary in weight, but by how much exactly?
-From Left to right, the image below shows 1 pound (lb) of Magnesium, Aluminum, Titanium, Tin, Iron, Stainless steel, Brass, Bronze, Silver, Lead, Tungesten, Gold, and Platinum.
+From Left to right, the image below shows 13 cubes, each exactly one pound (0.45kg).
+From left to right: Magnesium, Aluminum, Titanium, Tin, Iron, Stainless steel, Brass, Bronze, Silver, Lead, Tungesten, Gold, and Platinum.
 These cubes were meticulously modeled in SolidWorks using measurements taken from this source.

 These two metal cubes appear almost identical, differing only in size.
 Despite their visual similarities, they are very different in terms of material properties and value.